INFORMSJoC/2024.1064/README.md

 For licensing and redistribution terms, see the original source.

 ## Other used algorithm
-All algorithms used in the repository are cited in the manuscript, except for the Bowyer-Watson incremental Delaunay-triangulation alg., used in the point insertion subroutine of triangulations.
+The algorithms used in the repository are cited in the manuscript, except for the well-known Bowyer-Watson incremental Delaunay-triangulation alg., used in the point insertion subroutine of triangulations.